Chances of getting into Vanderbilt University

 |Less than 31||Low||<6%|

 You will need exceptionally good grades to get into Vanderbilt University.
 The average high school GPA of the admitted freshman class at Vanderbilt University was 3.76 on the 4.0 scale indicating that primarily A- students are accepted and ultimately attend.
+The school ranks #3 in Tennessee for highest average GPA.
 Meeting these GPA requirements alone is not enough to gain admission as Vanderbilt is a very selective school.

 |High School GPA||Freshmen Within Range||Admission Chances|